talwolman/info201-final-project/README.md

 # a9 - Info Final Project
 Final project for info 201.
 Creating data visualizations for compiled data using R and Shiny to support interactive features.
+To see the final project, click [here](https://talwolman.shinyapps.io/info201-final-project/)

 ## Group Members
 - Tal Wolman